johnnyb1694/johnnyb1694/README.md

 I am a [Portfolio Optimisation Lead at Tokio Marine Kiln](https://www.linkedin.com/in/johnnybreen/), London.

-My day-to-day work involves extensive use of the statistical language R but I also have a working knowledge of SQL and Python.
+My day-to-day work involves extensive use of the programming language R but I also have a working knowledge of SQL and Python.

-My goal in life is to educate others in the art of programming - especially with respect to the statistical language R - and general software development principles 🔭 📈
+My goal in life is to educate others in the art of programming and general software development principles 🔭 📈

 ## About me